Rari-Capital/docs/docs/yag/README.md

 Exchanges and deposits funds to the Rari Stable Pool in exchange for RSPT (via 0x).

 - You can retrieve order data from the [0x swap API](https://0x.org/docs/api#get-swapv0quote).
-See [`USAGE.md`](https://github.com/Rari-Capital/rari-stable-pool-contracts/blob/master/USAGE.md), the SDK, or the web client for implementation.
+See the Contract Usage section above, the SDK, or the web client for implementation.
 - Please note that you must approve RariFundProxy to transfer at least `inputAmount` unless you are inputting ETH.
 - You also must input at least enough ETH to cover the protocol fee (and enough to cover `orders` if you are inputting ETH).
 - Parameters: